-Sub Principle Requirement Evidence Evaluation of Requirement Against Code (1 - not; 2 - partial; 3 - fully) Further Action Required 1.
-Defining outcomes 1.1 Having a clear vision which is an agreed formal statement of the organisation's purpose and intended outcomes containing appropriate performance indicators, which provides the basis for the organisation's overall strategy, planning and other decisions Modern Ambitious change Programme (MAP) Council vision, capabilities and values Outcome Delivery Plan Annual updates on Community Plan and Outcome Delivery Plan Council Report - Financial Planning Community Planning Partnership (CPP) Board meetings CPP Performance and Accountability (PAR) meetings Vision for the Future strategy Strategic Planning update for Council Driver diagrams for 5 capabilities (incl. modernisation, data, digital and empowering communities) 3 1.2 Specifying the intended impact on, or changes for, stakeholders including citizens and service users.
+Sub Principle ing outcomes in terms of sustainable econo Requirement Evidence Evaluation of Further Action Requirement Against Code (1 - not; 2 - partial; 3 - fully) Required outcomes a o o p th 1.1 Having a clear vision which is an agreed formal statement of the organisation's purpose and intended outcomes containing appropriate performance indicators, which provides the basis for the organisation's overall strategy, planning and other decisions Modern Ambitious change Programme (MAP) Council vision, capabilities and values Outcome Delivery Plan Annual updates on Community Plan and Outcome Delivery Plan Council Report - Financial Planning Capital Investment Strategy Community Planning Partnership (CPP) Meetings Vision for the Future strategy Strategic Planning update for Council Driver diagrams for 5 capabilities (incl. modernisation, data, digital and empowering communities) Digital Transformation Strategy 2021-24 3 1.2 Specifying the intended impact on, or changes for, stakeholders including citizens and service users.
 It could be immediately or over the course of a year or longer Outcome Delivery Plan Vision for the Future strategy MAP change programme Directors of Finance- Economic Forecasts/Benchmarking Communications Strategy Locality Planning Budget planning process 3